SuperScientificSoftwareLaboratory/TileSpGEMM/README.md

-**TileSpGEMM** is an open source code that uses a tiled structure to optimize general sparse matrix-matrix multiplication(SpGEMM) on GPUs.
+**TileSpGEMM** is an open source code that uses a tiled structure to optimize general sparse matrix-matrix multiplication (SpGEMM) on GPUs.

 -------------------
 ## Paper Information

 Yuyao Niu, Zhengyang Lu, Haonan Ji, Shuhui Song, Zhou Jin, and Weifeng Liu.
 2022.
 TileSpGEMM: A Tiled Algorithm for Parallel Sparse General Matrix-Matrix Multiplication on GPUs.
-In 27th ACM SIGPLAN Symposium on Principles and Practice of Parallel Program- ming (PPoPP ’22), 17 pages.
+In 27th ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming (PPoPP ’22), 17 pages.
 DOI:  https://doi.org/10.1145/3503221.3508431

 ## Introduction